ecmdeveloper/ecmdeveloper.github.io/_drafts/implementing-EDS-with-java.md

 <i class="fa fa-fw fa-github" aria-hidden="true"> </i>The Code on GitHub

-EDS (External Data Services) is a feature available in IBM Content Navigator and IBM Case Manager.
+External Data Services (EDS) is a feature available in IBM Content Navigator and IBM Case Manager.
 It allows you to control the way the different properties in the application should behave and interact with each other.
 This is a very powerful technique allowing you to accomplish the following tasks: